chernjie/blueprint-garden/projects/gardens/README.md

 ```

 The script approximates diagonal runs (e.g., Orchard Section) so update `SECTION_DATA`
-inside `map_sections.py` if you add or refine coordinates.
+inside `sections.yaml` if you add or refine coordinates or plant placements.
+Each entry
+can list multiple `plants` with `position: [x,y]` pairs to drop pins on the map.

 ---